Community Property vs. Separate Property

 In California, there is a third category of property known as quasi-community property.
 This refers to property owned or acquired in another state before moving to California, and it is generally treated the same way as community property.

-Do I Need to Go to Court for My Property Division Case?
+Do I Have to Go To Court For My Property Division Case?

 Like most legal disputes, if you want to avoid court, you can choose to negotiate terms for property division with your spouse outside of court instead of litigating the process in the courtroom.